HasanAbdelhady/Chatgpt-clone/README.md

 pip install -r requirements.txt
 ```

-4. Create a file and name it `.env` the root directory:
+4. Create a file and name it `.env` in the root directory:

 ```env
 GROQ_API_KEY=your_groq_api_key_here